droididan/dart_extensions/README.md

 ```

 ### .ifEmpty
-if the string is empty perform an action.
+If the string is empty perform an action.
 ```dart
 "".ifEmpty(() => print("do any action here")); // do any action here
 ```